1. Q: What is an Irrevocable Expenditure?

 10. Q: Are there any specific requirements for the written summary of the contribution under the HCSO?

-OLSE developed a sample Separation Notice (PDF), which Covered Employers are permitted, but not required, to use as a model.
+OLSE developed a sample Separation Notice for an HRA plan (PDF), which Covered Employers are permitted, but not required, to use as a model.
+If an employer maintains a medical HRA (that reimburses a range of medical expenses) as well as an excepted benefits HRA, the Separation Notice must indicate which funds are part of each plan.

 A: Yes.
 In order for a Revocable Expenditure to qualify as a Health Care Expenditure, the following two conditions must be met when an employee leaves the job: